Abdullah-Hussein2/MacAddrChangerforLinuxONLY/README.md

 # MacAddrChangerforLinuxONLY
-this is mac address changer pythin script
+this is mac address changer python script